 This new GDPR privacy law is making all email marketers to rethink their strategy.

 We need to consider whether email marketing is still worth it.
-Weighing all the risks involved now regardless of whether you are a citizen of the European Union or not.
+Consider all the risks involved now regardless of whether you are a citizen of the European Union or not.

 Fines for breaches range from a maximum £500,000 to about £17.5m or 4% of global turnover, whichever is the higher.
 Yikes!

 Mind you, don’t think that if your organisation is not in the EU, the GDPR does not concern you.
 It affects everyone!

 Moreover, to show the importance Facebook has said that their policy will apply to everyone regardless of whether you live in the EU or not.

 So it is only a matter of time that many governments and organisations worldwide adopt similar policies.